Last summer I tried gardening for the very first time. Armed with recycled

 Thank You, Fellow Hackers!

-was my first ever real-world hackathon and I loved every minute of it.
+was my first real-world hackathon and I loved every minute of it.
+Coding

-Coding next to other hackers, exchanging ideas and simply absorbing the
+next to other hackers, exchanging ideas and simply absorbing the energy

-energy and enthusiasm in the room has left an indelible mark on me.
-It has
+and enthusiasm in the room has left an indelible mark on me.
+It has given

 initial idea might seem.

-As a rule of green thumb (yes, I am proud of this one 🙈🌱), don't leaf
+As a rule of green thumb (yes, I am proud of this one 🙈), don't

-your plants unattended for too long.
-Also, singing to them improves their
+leaf your plants unattended for too long.
+Also, singing to them